How do you improve science education?

 What are your sources of income?

 Corporate donations: 2%

 What are your expenses?

 Program expenses: 88%

 How do you measure your impact?

 We track the number of science articles published, people reading our free publications, science journalists we have trained, teachers using our free guides, and partnerships established.
 This data is collected and recorded annually.
-Click here to view an infographic of our most recent impact data.
+Click here to view our most recent impact statistics.

 What communities do you serve?

 Science Connected provides free public access to our digital publications and educational resources worldwide.
 Locally, we serve public schools and grades K–3 after-school science literacy programs in the San Francisco Bay Area.
 We ensure equal access to scientific information and STEM education for women and underrepresented minorities.

 How much do you pay your executives?